Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

 ## <a name="create-and-initialize-a-project"></a>Vytvoření a inicializace projektu

-1. Vytvořte nové řešení konzoly v aplikaci Visual Studio.
+1. Create a new console solution in Visual Studio.
 Pak přidejte následující obory názvů do souboru hlavního kódu.

     ```csharp
     using System;